Rockbox/rockbox/rbutil/jztool/README.md

 # jztool -- Ingenic device utility & bootloader installer

-The `jztool` utility can help install, backup, and restore the bootloader on Rockbox players based on a supported Ingenic SoC.
+The `jztool` utility can help install, backup, and restore the bootloader on Rockbox players based on a supported Ingenic SoC (currently only the X1000).

-## FiiO M3K

-First, get a copy of the `bootloader.m3k` file, either by downloading it from <https://rockbox.org>, or by compiling it yourself (choose 'B'ootloader build when configuring your build).

-The first time you install Rockbox, you need to load the Rockbox bootloader over USB by entering USB boot mode.
-The easiest way to do this is by plugging in the microUSB cable to the M3K and holding the VOL- button while plugging the USB into your computer.
-If you entered USB boot mode, the button light will turn on but the LCD will remain black.

-Copy the `bootloader.m3k` next to the `jztool` executable and follow the instructions below which are appropriate to your OS.

-### Running jztool
+## Running jztool

+### Getting a bootloader

+To use `jztool` you need to compile or download a bootloader for your player.
+It's recommended to use only official released bootloaders, since bootloaders compiled from Git are not tested and might be buggy.

+You can download released bootloaders from <https://download.rockbox.org/>.

+The bootloader file is named after the target: for example, the FiiO M3K bootloader is called `bootloader.m3k`.
+The FiiO M3K is used as an example here, but the instructions apply to all X1000-based players.

+Use `jztool --help` to find out the model name of your player.

+### Entering USB boot mode

+USB boot mode is a low-level mode provided by the CPU which allows a computer to load firmware onto the device.
+You need to put your player into this mode manually before using `jztool` (unfortunately, it can't be done automatically.)

+To connect the player in USB boot mode, follow these steps:

+1. Ensure the player is fully powered off.
+2. Plug one end of the USB cable into your player.
+3. Hold down your player's USB boot key (see below).
+4. Plug the other end of the USB cable into your computer.
+5. Let go of the USB boot key.

+The USB boot key depends on your player:

+- FiiO M3K: Volume Down
+- Shanling Q1: Play
+- Eros Q: Menu

-#### Linux/Mac
+### Linux/Mac

 Run the following command in a terminal.
 Note that on Linux, you will need to have root access to allow libusb to access the USB device.